Home > Sectors > Public sector > Public purchaser: pragmatic, social and responsible? The new challenges facing the profession

 Depending on the size of the organisation in which they work, they may specialise in one area, such as purchasing strategy or risk mapping, or have a generalist approach in smaller organisations.

 Public purchasers are also involved in risk management.
 Legal risks: it is responsible for securing the procedure.
-Operational risks, on the other hand: they must ensure that financial, qualitative and time-related deviations are kept to a minimum during the execution of the contract.
+Operational risks, on the other hand: they must ensure that financial, qualitative and time-related deviations are kept to a minimum during the performance of the contract.

 It may also be required to manage a team.